wp-plugins/simple-download-monitor/readme.txt

 For screenshots please visit the [download monitor plugin page](http://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin)

 == Changelog ==

+= 2.9 =
+* Added visitor Country to database table; allowing tracking of each download visitors Country.
+* Visitor Country is also seen in the "Logs" page; can be sorted; and exported.

 = 2.8 =
 * Added the ability to use shortcodes in the description area of the downloads.
 For example: you can use the download counter shortcode in the description field to show the current counter to your visitors.